davidtys/ruby_curate_tumblr/README.md

 Please note before all **you have to config oauth** for your tumblr (and put the codes in the config file, see below).

-You can see an example of reblog and follow for a kubrick tumblr in the *example* folder.
+You can see an example of reblog and follow for a kubrick tumblr in the *example* directory.

 ## Usage